hmrguez/Odin/Readme.md

    - Configure the sink to be your Snowflake dataset.

 2. **Add Data Flow Activities**
-   - Use data flow activities to perform necessary transformations and filtering.
+   - Use data flow activities to perform the necessary transformations and filtering (which I described [below](#data-modeling)).
    - Configure the transformations as per your data modeling requirements.

 ### Step 3: Schedule and Monitor the Pipeline